shekhar-sharma/DataScience/Groups/Group_ID_32/package/fourier_transform/README.md

 This file contains the example to get the fourier transform of an alphabet.
 ## Fourier_Transform_Code_Documentation.html:
 This file contains the detail description and documentation of the code in html format.
-## a.0.png:
+## test.png:
-input image
+input image for example
 ## output.jpg:
 output image